CMPS-2200/assignment-01-template/assignment-01.md

 \end{array}
 $$

   - 2a.
-Translate this to Python code -- fill in the `def foo` method in `main.py`
+Translate this to Python code -- fill in the `def foo` method in `main.py` (4 pts)

   - 2b.
 What does this function do, in your own words?
+(2 pts)

     **Enter answers in `answers.md`**
 .